 Although some adults that have families do not include children, they can still play an important role in the lives of all children.
 They can take on the roles of dedicated professionals, such as teachers, doctors, or counselors; they can be role models, “big” sisters/brothers or formal mentors.
 They can provide advice, new perspectives, new experiences, financial support and, more importantly, time—to children (and often their parents), providing significant and meaningful relationships for both child and adult.
 In most cases, having nonrelated adults in a child’s life builds self-confidence and social skills.

 For the adult there is often a sense of gratification knowing that they’ve made an impact on the life of a child that may last a lifetime.
 These relationships not only benefit the children but also the parents, knowing that someone genuinely cares for their child with no expectations in return is priceless.

 Recognizing the time and love that child-free adults place into the children of others clearly demonstrates their selflessness and love for children, even when they’ve chosen to be child-free.

 So, as cliché as it may sound, it truly takes a village to raise a child – and child-free adults are often a part of many villages.
 Misconceptions aside, child-free adults have the love and spirit to care for many.

 The UCF Forum is a weekly series of opinion columns from faculty, staff and students who serve on a panel for a year.
 A new column is posted each Wednesday on UCF Today and then broadcast on WUCF-FM (89.9) between 7:50 and 8 a.m.
 Sunday.
+(A podcast of this column is available on the radio station’s website.)
 Opinions expressed are those of the columnists, and are not necessarily shared by the University of Central Florida.